CN-TU/ntarc-spec/docs/reference.rst

 bibtex
 ~~~~~~

 (*object*) Various BibTeX-related fields.
-This object supports extra fields, so you are free to add other BibTeX properties.
 All fields in this object are strings.

+.. note:: This object supports extra fields, so you are free to add other BibTeX properties.

 type
 ----